Skip to main content

 Design Transforms Borders, New York Design Festival 2022 | Photograph: Kisha Bari

-A shared platform that captures and connects knowledge generated through making, Clay Lab brings together student and faculty projects, material experiments and case studies to reveal the processes behind ceramic practice.
+Capturing and connecting knowledge generated through making, Clay Lab brings together student and faculty projects, material experiments and case studies to reveal the processes behind ceramic practice.

-Neither static nor archive, Clay Lab is a living tool that supports learning, collaboration and discovery, transforming individual experimentation into collective knowledge.
+A shared platform and living tool that supports learning, collaboration and discovery, we want to transform individual experimentation into collective knowledge.

 We are a community of teachers, technicians, students and alumni who identify ceramic design at Central Saint Martins as a space of innovation and research.